Skip to content

 The client is not authorized to perform this operation.

-Example log error message if the API Gateway resource policy denies the request:
+Example error log message if the API Gateway resource policy denies the request:

 Resolve "not authorized to access this resource" errors from the Lambda authorizer